MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

 In some environments, the application might be located on a network segment or system that isn't appropriate for managing access to Microsoft Entra ID.
 So you might need to extract the list of users from that directory or database, and then transfer it as a file to another system that can be used for Microsoft Entra interactions.

-This section explains three approaches for how to get a list of users in a comma-separated values (CSV) file:
+This section explains four approaches for how to get a list of users in a comma-separated values (CSV) file:

 * From an LDAP directory
 * From a SQL Server database
 * From another SQL-based database
+* From SAP Cloud Identity Services

 ### Collect existing users from an application that uses an LDAP directory